Storage Manager initial import

 Two scenarios are supported.

 The database is in the standard format for a partitioned (non-segmented) database.
-Set the
+Put the database under

 partition=date.
 The database is converted in-place to SM format.